Phineas and Ferb: Summer Belongs to You!: Plot

 In Paris, known to Isabella as "the city of love", Candace sees Jeremy with a bunch of boys and girls and leaves.
 Isabella is upset as Phineas is completely oblivious to her feelings for him, since what he cares about the most is getting the craft refixed.
 On the top of the Eiffel Tower, Ferb consults with a depressed Vanessa about her relationship with her father, telling her to try and meet him halfway in their relationship by socializing more.
-Ferb walks away for a moment; then Doofenshmirtz, Perry, and Major Monogram come to rescue her.
+Ferb walks away for a moment just as Doof, Perry, and Monogram come to rescue her.
 Vanessa is initially upset at her father bringing 'work' again, but Doof complains of all the trouble and the help he needed from Perry and Monogram to travel halfway around the world to rescue Vanessa for her sake.

-The group later leaves Paris, but the boat disintegrates leaving only the seats.
+This convinces Vanessa to leave her father while bidding farewell to Ferb, who was about to give her a rose.The group later leaves Paris, but the boat disintegrates leaving only the seats.
 They crash on a deserted island, which possesses only two palm trees and a big fat ox.

-Meanwhile, in Paris, Major Monogram and Perry arrest Doof, along with Vanessa, who stops them and goes away with her father in Perry's hovercraft.
-This leaves the platypus upset as he is left behind by Monogram, who has to "take in a review".
+Meanwhile, back in Paris, Monogram and Perry attempt to arrest Doof, but Vanessa stops them and escapes with her father in Perry's hovercraft, leaving Doof to take genuine pride in Vanessa's rare act of evil.
+Monogram decides to put this behind by taking in a revue, leaving an upset Perry behind.
 Back on the isle, Phineas, after a desperate attempt to find a way off the island, finally gives up and sits down to watch the sunset with Isabella like she wants, but she encourages him and he gets the idea to use Ferb's giant map as a massive paper airplane.
 The group launch and ride the paper airplane back to Danville, where there is a huge ditch due to road construction, with their neighborhood at the other side.
-With one minute left, Buford gives everyone back the bikes whom he stole from.
-He never stole Candace's bike, so Phineas forces her to ride on a green tricycle and the group is able to jump the pit using a makeshift ramp and arrive home with a second to spare.
-The parents arrive home too, but for once Candace says nothing as she enjoyed herself.
-As everyone sings "Summer Belongs to You", Jeremy comes home early and kisses Candace, calling her his girlfriend to her excitement.
-After the celebration, Phineas wonders where Perry might be, and the episode ends with an abandoned Perry at a restaurant in Paris.
+With one minute left, Buford gives everyone back their bikes, which he stole before the events of the episode.
+He never stole Candace's bike, so she had to ride a green tricycle; and the group is able to jump the pit using a makeshift ramp and arrive home with a second to spare.
+The parents arrive home too, but for once, Candace says nothing as she enjoyed herself.
+As everyone sings "Summer Belongs to You", Jeremy comes home early and kisses Candace, calling her his girlfriend.
+Though it seems that everything worked out well for everyone for the day, Phineas wonders where Perry might be, as Perry is last seen dating a woman at a restaurant in Paris.

 Production

 According to co-director Robert F. Hughes, the special was initially conceived as a television movie, but due to story issues, it was reduced to an hour-long special.
-The proposed film eventually became Across the 2nd Dimension.
+The proposed film eventually became Phineas and Ferb The Movie: Across the 2nd Dimension.